 - Hazard & Threat Monitoring: OKC OEM monitors threats and hazards likely to affect the City of Oklahoma City.

-- Field Response: OKC OEM responds to larger incidents to facilitate inter-agency communication, coordination and resource requests, and to ensure proper implementation of the City’s Emergency Operations Plan and the Incident Command System (ICS).
+- Field Response: OKC OEM responds to larger incidents to facilitate inter-agency communication, coordination and resource requests, and ensures the proper implementation of the City’s Emergency Operations Plan and the Incident Command System (ICS).

-- Oklahoma City Multi-Agency Coordination Center (MACC): During major emergencies and disasters, the MACC is a central point for information coordination, resource requests, decision making
+- Oklahoma City Multi-Agency Coordination Center (MACC): During major emergencies and disasters, OKC OEM uses the MACC as a central point for information collection and analysis, coordinated support to city departments and external stakeholders, and coordination of interagency activities.

 - Recovery and Relief: Following an emergency, OKC OEM works with government agencies and non-profit organizations to provide disaster assistance and relief.